nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Combined presentations

-Relying on the presentation flows described above and also the requirements defined for the wallet in ARF Annex 2 section A.2.3.18 Topic 18[^arf_annex2], a PSP may combine the request for an A2Pay' with additional attributes that may reside in the wallet.
+Relying on the presentation flows described above and also the requirements defined for the wallet in ARF Annex 2 section A.2.3.18 Topic 18[^arf_annex2], a PSP may combine the request for an A2Pay' with additional attestations that may reside in the wallet.
 Therby they can leverage the additional information to build more advanced use-case like combining payment with proof of age e.g..

+>[!CAUTION]
+>The capability to request multiple attestations also introduces the potential for multiple A2Pay requests, which could result in the user unintentionally authorizing the same payment transaction multiple times.
+To mitigate this risk, the wallet must implement safeguards to ensure that each payment request is uniquely associated with a single presentation.
+Once a payment request is linked to a presentation, the wallet should prevent it from being reused, thereby guaranteeing that the same transaction cannot be authorized more than once.

 ### Screenflow